syncfusion-content/javascript-docs/js/api/ejSchedule.md

         <tr>
             <td class="name">argument.id</td>
             <td class="type">string</td>
-            <td class="description">to pass the id of an appointment, in case if a single appointment needs to be exported.
+            <td class="description">to pass the id of an appointment, when a single appointment has to be exported.
 Otherwise, it takes the null value.</td>
         </tr>
     </tbody>
 </table>